hashicorp/terraform-provider-aws/website/docs/r/appsync_function.html.markdown

 ## Import

-`aws_appsync_function` can be imported using the AppSync API ID and Function ID separated by `-`, e.g.,
+Import `aws_appsync_function` using the AppSync API ID and Function ID separated by `-`.
+For example:

 ```
 $ terraform import aws_appsync_function.example xxxxx-yyyyy